友谊万岁! <3

 Despite the fact that supplies remain at about last year’s level, since January rice prices on the international market have jumped almost 50 percent, according to a report in the upcoming edition of East-Asia-Intel.

-Long-term trends and short-term shocks have collided to produce the price spikes.
 Higher incomes across Asia are leading to increased consumption of both rice and meat with more grain being diverted for use as cattle feed.
-Production of biofuel — particularly the corn programs in several Western countries, including the U.S. — has put pressure on grain supply.

 Also In This Edition

-Global rice stocks are at their lowest since 1976.
+stocks are at their lowest since 1976.
 Rice prices had been slow to follow wheat, corn and other agricultural products moving upward, but a rapid increase started at the beginning of the year.
 Since January, prices on the international market have risen on almost a daily basis, causing unprecedented market volatility.

 “Many people who have been in this business for 30 to 40 years have never seen this kind of market situation in their lives,” said Wanlop Pichpongsa, deputy managing director of Capital Rice Company, one of Thailand’s leading rice exporters.
 “In the morning rice is at one price, and in the afternoon it’s another,” said Wanlop.
-“It’s like the stock market.”
+“It’s like the

 Rice prices have been rising steadily on the world market since 2003, in tandem with oil, and began to shoot up last year as oil approached and then this year surpassed $100 per barrel.
 But this year’s rice price hike may also be fuelled by something else, which has some observers worried.